odoo/owl/doc/animations.md

 }
 ```

-will produce a nice flash effect whenever the user click (or activate with the
+will produce a nice flash effect whenever the user clicks (or activates with the
 keyboard) the button.

 ## CSS Transitions